Meet ALICE

 Who is ALICE?

 The ALICE population are the individuals and families in our community who are Asset Limited, Income Constrained, and Employed.
 They struggle with financial hardship despite often working more than one job.
-More specifically, this population earns just the Federal Poverty Level but less than what is costs to make ends meet.
-Over 30% of West Tennesseans are ALICE while roughly 18% live below the poverty threshold.
+More specifically, this population earns just above the Federal Poverty Level but less than what it costs to make ends meet.
+Over 31% of West Tennesseans are ALICE, while roughly 20% live below the poverty threshold.

 ALICE is an acronym to describe households who are the “working poor.”
 They are those working every single day but struggle to provide for their families.
 They are consistently living on the edge and often a flat tire away from financial trouble.

-The Median Household Income across our 15-county service area in West Tennessee is $43,341, which is over $20,000 less than our state median.
-The total percentage of households categorized as either ALICE or living in poverty is 51%, which is roughly every other person you meet.
+The graph below shows the trend in hardship over the past decade plus.
+The number of ALICE households and those living in poverty is higher today than it was in 2010.
+In 2023, the Median Household Income across our 15-county service area in West Tennessee was $50,695, which is $17,000 less than the state median.
+The total percentage of households categorized as either ALICE or living in poverty was 51%, which is roughly every other person you meet.

 One issue is the level of educational attainment across our region.
 There is a prominent financial contrast in households with higher levels of education achievement compared to those with only a high school education or less.
 According to The Sycamore Institute, only 15.95% of residents in West Tennessee have attained a bachelor’s degree.